SLAM-Former: Putting SLAM into One Transformer: Related Works

 Early works focus on reducing the computational cost of depth estimation.
 For instance, CodeSLAM~\cite{bloesch2019codeslamlearningcompact} and DeepFactors~\cite{Czarnowski_2020} optimize the depth latent as an alternative.
 Borrowing the strength of MVSNet~\cite{yao2018mvsnetdepthinferenceunstructured}, Tandem relies on an external model, but it breaks the co-optimization structure~\cite{koestler2022tandem}.
-Conversely, DROID-SLAM~\cite{NEURIPS2021_89fcd07f} and SceneFactory~\cite{yuan2025scenefactoryworkflowcentricunifiedframework} incorporate deep optical flow model into the pipeline and co-optimize both with a speed-dense bundle adjustment.
+Conversely, DROID-SLAM~\cite{NEURIPS2021_89fcd07f} and SceneFactory~\cite{yuan2025scenefactoryworkflowcentricunifiedframework} incorporate deep optical flow model into the pipeline and co-optimize both with a dense bundle adjustment.
 On the other hand, NeRF~\cite{mildenhall2020nerfrepresentingscenesneural} and Gaussian Splatting~\cite{kerbl20233dgaussiansplattingrealtime} based methods have emerged as a trend to reshape Dense SLAM.
 NeRF-SLAM methods~\cite{rosinol2022nerfslamrealtimedensemonocular,zhu2023nicerslamneuralimplicitscene} and GS-SLAM methods~\cite{yan2024gsslamdensevisualslam} optimize the scene as a whole for a highly realistic novel view synthesis objective.
-Nonetheless, those rendering-based SLAMs are usually time-consuming, not reconstruction-affordable, and highly sensitive to blur and noise, which substantially restricts their use in real life.
+Nonetheless, those rendering-based SLAMs are time-consuming, do not provide true 3D geometry, and highly sensitive to blur and noise, which restricts their use in real life.

 With the emergence of recent foundational geometry techniques, such as DUSt3R~\cite{wang2024dust3rgeometric3dvision} and VGGT~\cite{wang2025vggtvisualgeometrygrounded}, researchers have found new inspiration.
-MASt3R-SLAM~\cite{murai2025mast3rslamrealtimedenseslam} utilizes the advanced pairwise model MASt3R~\cite{leroy2024groundingimagematching3d} for high-quality calibration-free matching and geometry construction, demonstrating state-of-the-art performance under a traditional SLAM pipeline.
-On the other hand, VGGT-SLAM~\cite{maggio2025vggtslamdensergbslam} feeds submaps into VGGT and connects them using a novel SL(4) manifold, modeling the geometry distortion in foundational geometry for the first time.
-However, these methods rely on pair- or submap-wise optimization of geometry, which often causes conflict structure among frames.
-MASt3R-SLAM attempts to address this issue through TSDF-fusion~\cite{6162880}, which could only fix small mismatches.
-Meanwhile, VGGT-SLAM cannot deal with this issue because it only has connections of submaps in the front- and end-nodes.
+MASt3R-SLAM~\cite{murai2025mast3rslamrealtimedenseslam} utilizes the pairwise model MASt3R~\cite{leroy2024groundingimagematching3d} for calibration-free matching and geometry construction, demonstrating state-of-the-art performance under a traditional SLAM pipeline.
+On the other hand, VGGT-SLAM~\cite{maggio2025vggtslamdensergbslam} feeds submaps into VGGT and connects them using a novel SL(4) manifold, modeling the geometry distortion from geometric foundational model for the first time.

-This inspires us to develop a frontend-backend SLAM structure that can properly and neatly address this issue.